egdbear/repostar/README.md

 # repostar
-Github's client app for local starring repositories
+Github's client app for local starring repositories.
+Built on top of create-react-app, Redux and uses LocalStorage.

 ### How to run